Last Updated on

 If you don’t want to do a tour, you can hire a private boat to take you to 6 spots you’d like to visit.
 The cost of hiring a private boat is around 2700 pesos, but you’ll also have to pay for lunch and entrance fees on top of this.

 Whether you go on a tour or by private boat, we recommend ensuring you visit Kayangan Lake, Twin Lagoon, Siete Pecados and Skeleton Wreck.
 These were some of our favourite places to visit in Coron and are popular spots amongst travellers.
-Click here to read our Coron guide, which gives more information on the places to visit around Coron.
+Click here to read our Coron guide, which gives more information on island hopping in Coron.

 It’s a long but fun day seeing the amazing places in Coron, meaning it’s important to take plenty of water and sun cream with you.
 The tour will take up most of your day, so once you’re back head for dinner and have a chilled evening with a drink or two if you fancy.